EastArctica/JSMacros-Docs/events/attack-block.md

 - [event.toString()](#eventtostring)

 ### event.block
-A helper for the block that is being attacked.
+A helper object containing information about the block that was attacked.

 **Type:** `BlockDataHelper`